-The services for foster youth, English learners and low income students are being increased or improved by the percentage required as we've identified \$600,625 of LCFF funds to be spent to meet their needs.
+The services for foster youth, English learners and low income students are being increased or improved by the percentage required as we've identified \$980,112 of LCFF funds to be spent to meet their needs.
 In addition to the actions/services listed above that are principally directed towards our low income students and English learners, the following actions/services are specifically intended to address their needs solely:

 ENGLISH LEARNERS: An EL Coordinator will be continued and we'll continue replenish ELD curriculum, as needed, and evaluate the effectiveness of our program.
-We will continue to fund the program for the remaining teacher who needs CLAD certification.
-We're increasing/improving services for these students by dedicating more staffing (greater percentage of time) for additional direct support to students and staff, developing individualized learning plans for each EL, and creating a focus group to work with parents to determine the effectiveness of curriculum and supports.
+We will ensure that going forward all newly hired teachers will have the appropriate EL Authorization.
+We're increasing/improving services for these students by: dedicating a high school EF and a TK-8 to our ELs in home study to collaborate with our EL coordinator; developing individualized learning plans for each EL; and continuing focus groups working with parents to identify areas for additional support at home.
 Additional professional development will be provided to the EL Coordinator and staff who work directly with English Learners.
-We will also be adding twice weekly online designated instruction with an EL teacher for home study students in TK-5 to offer our home study families more support.
+We will also be adding twice weekly online designated instruction with an EL teacher for home study students in TK-3 to offer our home study families more support.
+This is an increase from once/month last year, while grades 4-12 met twice/week with the EL teacher.